We value your privacy

 1. Get your warmest woolly socks

-Wool is the best material for socks that you need to keep your feet warm all night long.
-It has some great heat retention properties, which are even better when you’ve popped your socks on the radiator for a while before you put them on to get into bed!
-Make sure your socks are nice and loose too – if your socks are too tight around your ankles or feet it can cut off that much-needed circulation that’s keeping your feet warm!
+For maximum warmness, we recommend popping your socks on the radiator for a while before you put them on to get into bed!
+But make sure your socks are nice and loose too because if your socks are too tight around your ankles or feet they can cut off that much-needed circulation keeping your feet warm!

 2. Preheat your bed